marcocspc/sshman/README.md

 # sshman
 A simple ssh connection manager written in Python.

-## Needed
+# Needed

-You need OpenSSH client installed on your system. sshman will check for the existence of ssh binary on your system.
+You need OpenSSH client installed on your system. sshman will check for the existence of ssh binary.

 # Usage